How to Shock a Pool: Complete Step-by-Step Guide

 What Pool Shocking Actually Does

-Left unchecked, your crystal-clear pool water can transform into a murky, bacteria-infested swamp that no amount of regular chlorine can rescue.
+Left unchecked, combined chlorine and organic buildup can leave your water murky and dull — more than routine chlorination alone keeps up with.
 While regular chlorination handles day-to-day sanitizing, shocking delivers a concentrated dose that breaks down built-up contaminants like body oils, sunscreen, and organic matter that can make your water cloudy or cause that "chlorine smell" (which is actually a sign you need more chlorine, not less).

 The process essentially burns through combined chlorine compounds and restores your pool's ability to sanitize effectively.
 I'd recommend thinking of it as hitting the reset button on your water chemistry.